EmanuelCastanho/solar_panels_detection/README.md

 ## About

-Set of jupyter notebooks created to showcase the detection capabilities of YOLOv8 computer vision model:
+Set of jupyter notebooks created to showcase the capabilities of YOLOv8 computer vision model with focus on solar panels detection:

-*showcase_yolo.ipynb* - A brief introduction to YOLOv8 and example of detection application using one of the default models.
+***showcase_yolo.ipynb*** - A brief introduction to YOLOv8 and example of detection application using one of the default models.

-*solar_dataset_preparation.ipynb* - Downloads and prepares a solar panels dataset of very-high resolution WorldView-3 satellite data.
+***solar_dataset_preparation.ipynb*** - Downloads and prepares a solar panels dataset of very-high resolution WorldView-3 satellite data.

-*solar_panels_detection.ipynb* - Trains a YOLOv8 model using the previous solar panels dataset and performs detection.
+***solar_panels_detection.ipynb*** - Trains a YOLOv8 model using the previous solar panels dataset and performs detection.

 ## Setup